MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/create-manage-an-eventstream.md

    :::image type="content" source="./media/create-manage-an-eventstream/eventstream-creation-naming.png" alt-text="Screenshot showing the eventstream naming." lightbox="./media/create-manage-an-eventstream/eventstream-creation-naming.png" :::

 3. Wait for a few seconds to create a new eventstream in your workspace.
 Once it’s done, you're directed to the main editor in which you can add sources and destinations to your eventstream.
+See the [Main editor](#main-editor-for-microsoft-fabric-even) section for details about the main editor.

    :::image type="content" source="./media/create-manage-an-eventstream/eventstream-creation-completed.png" alt-text="Screenshot showing the eventstream creation completed." lightbox="./media/create-manage-an-eventstream/eventstream-creation-completed.png" :::